Joint Appointment of a Faculty Member (Policy 4570)

 3.1 Joint Appointment

-A faculty member is said to hold a joint appointment if he or she holds appointments in two or more academic or research units.
+A faculty member is said to hold a joint appointment if the faculty member holds appointments in two (2) or more academic or research units.

 3.2 Administrative Home